As Published on Wedding Sparrow

 Autumn of Isibeal Studio made all of my floral dreams come true.
 And then some.
 I feel like somehow she just knew what I had been longing to see and created amazing works of art.
 The consistency and level of what she designed is unparalleled.
 She is truly a floral artist.
 I am also now one of Ooh!
 Events biggest fans.
 They stepped in and created and styled a full reception table that was so iconic for the setting of the Charleston wedding at Middleton Place.
 They provided a hand painted backdrop, cake table and vintage chairs and sofa to take this shoot to the next level.
 Eden Luxe Bridal and Bella Belle Shoes were so generous and provided so many things to perfectly create this luxurious look.
 I know black shoes may not be for every bride – but after looking at these photos, I promise you will want to reconsider!

 Sweet Rhi (who really is super sweet!!) provided an incredibly beautiful creation of her own.
-Sometimes cakes look too good to cut in to! (and then I smell all of that deliciousness, then I am okay with diving in) The Lovli Collection made custom hand dyed linens for us.
-They were so so so gorgeous I had to also use them as the backdrop to the flat lays!
+Sometimes a cake just looks too good to cut in to! (then I smell all of that deliciousness, then I am okay with diving in) The Lovli Collection made custom hand dyed linens for us.
+They were SO gorgeous, I had to also use them as the backdrop to the flat lays!
 And they smelled like heaven.

 A special thanks to my friend Franzi who stepped in to help carry things all over the gardens, set things up, tear things down, go on a pizza run for us! 🙂 Last, and absolutely not least, Middleton Place.
 Middleton Place has always held a special place in my heart.
-We ventured there years ago and I fell in love with their perfectly maintained beautiful grounds, which is one of the biggest draws for visitors.
+We ventured there years ago and I fell in love with their perfectly maintained beautiful grounds.
+The grounds are one of the biggest draws for visitors.
 What has always stayed with me though, is the museum that has been created throughout.
 It shares the history of the realities that happened.
 They do not glamorize the history.
-They serve, they educate, they have created a way of not preserving the land in its history, but repurposing it to teach history and help new and beautiful memories be made.
+Service and education are at the forefront.
+Middleton has created a way of not preserving the land in its history, but repurposing it to teach history and help new and beautiful memories be made.

 Middleton Place Foundation mission statement: Middleton Place Foundation, a public, non-profit educational trust, is responsible for the effective operation and preservation of Middleton Place National Historic Landmark and of the Edmondston-Alston House.
 The Foundation upholds the highest levels of historic preservation, research, education, and inclusive interpretation by sharing the stories of the Africans, African Americans, Europeans, and Indigenous Peoples who lived and worked on these historic properties.
 Middleton Place Foundation connects people to the past, inspiring a deeper understanding of ourselves and each other through American history.